Joan Lindsay: Later life and death

 In 1969, Lindsay suffered severe injuries in a car accident and she required months of convalescence.
 Daryl Lindsay died on Christmas Day 1976.
 Lady Lindsay's later years were spent invested in visual arts, with frequent visits to the Lyceum Club in Melbourne, and to the McClelland Gallery in Langwarrin, where she was involved in the local art community.
 She painted several works in her later years, and she was lauded by the art critic, Alan McCulloch.

 In 1972, she reunited with Lady Maie Casey and held an art exhibition at the McLelland in Langwarrin.
 Artist Rick Amor and his children, who had lived in a cottage of Lindsay's property, led her to resurrect an unpublished children's book she had written, titled Syd Sixpence, which she published in 1982.
 Amor supplied illustrations for the book, which tells the story of Syd, an anthropomorphic sixpence coin's adventures on the ocean floor.
 Lindsay also worked on another novel, entitled Love at the Billabong, which was left unfinished.

 Lindsay died of stomach cancer at Peninsula Private Hospital in Frankston, Melbourne on 23 December 1984, aged 88.
 She was cremated, and her ashes are interred at Creswick Cemetery in Creswick, Shire of Hepburn in Victoria, Australia.
 As the Lindsays had no children, their Mulberry Hill home in Langwarrin South, Victoria was donated at her wishes to the National Trust upon her death.
 The Mulberry Hill estate is open to the public for self-guided tours, and contains both Joan and Daryl Lindsay's original artwork and personal possessions.

 Lindsay's visual artwork has been exhibited posthumously as part of the National Women's Art Exhibition in Australia.

+In 2025, foremost Australian biographer, Brenda Niall published Lindsay's biography, Joan Lindsay.
+The hidden life of the woman who wrote Picnic at Hanging Rock.